dbrumley/fuzz-init/src/templates/CPP/TUTORIAL.md

 Fuzzing is an automated dynamic analysis technique that discovers software bugs by systematically generating inputs designed to explore new program behaviors.
-Rather than relying on purely random data, modern fuzzers like AFL, libFuzzer, and HonggFuzz use feedback mechanisms — such as code coverage, execution traces, or sanitizers — to guide input generation toward previously unexplored execution paths.
+Rather than relying on purely random data, OSS modern fuzzers like AFL, libFuzzer, and Honggfuzz use feedback mechanisms — such as code coverage, mathexecution traces, or sanitizers — to guide input generation toward previously unexplored execution paths.
 These tools evolve inputs using strategies like mutation, minimization, and corpus management to maximize path discovery and uncover edge